|Teaching method||Contact hours|

 After successful completion of this course students are expected to be able to:

-- explain sociological theories on consumption and consumer society;
+- explain socio-ecological theories on consumption and consumer society;

 - distinguish relevant social, political and material contexts of consumption;

-- analyse lifestyles and consumption patterns from a critical constructivist perspective
+- analyse lifestyles and consumption patterns from a socio-ecological perspective;

 - collect relevant data on lifestyles & consumption and analyse this data using interpretive methodologies;